raymondEhlers/aliceDockerCVMFS/README.md

  - If there are `libexpat.so` errors, it is related to GEANT.
 It likely means you have the wrong version!
 If you run into other issues with `cmake`, you have two options.
 You can try to remove `CMakeCache.txt` and the `CMakeFiles` folder and try again, but this is not guaranteed to work.
 Alternatively, you will need to remove the build folder and try again.
 Note that this will remove any compilation progress that you have made.

+ - Errors related to `CGAL` are often related to the `CGAL` library not being loaded correctly.
+If it fails to load, check to ensure that the associated variable, `$CGAL_ROOT` (or `$CGAL` for older packages), is defined.
+If the variable is defined, then the package has been successfully loaded, but it probably was not found.
+In such a case, the library, which is usually located at `$CGAL_ROOT/lib/libCGAL.so` (or `$CGAL/lib/libCGAL.so` for older packages), should be explicitly loaded in ROOT (often via `gSystem->Load()`).

+ - Sometimes older packages relied on different environmental variables than are used in more recent packages.
+If a package does not seem to be working, check that the environmental variable that are needed are actually defined and that necessary files can actually be found.

 ### Mac OS X Specific Troubleshooting

+ - If CVMFS is failing to access packages, then restart the docker-machine with `docker-machine restart $vmName`.
+You will need to replace `vmName` with the name of your VM - it is almost always `default`.

  - If you see errors about clock skew in `make`, you should run make again after your initial `make` finishes.
 This is caused by the way that files are shared via `nfs`.
 Running make again should update the build in case any files were missed.
 (In testing, the files that had clock skews did not appear to be source files which would have mattered for the build.
 They were just configuration files.
 However, it is still a good idea to pay attention to these types of errors).